 By Ellen Nibali, Special to The Baltimore Sun

 University of Maryland Extension's Home and Garden Information Center offers free gardening and pest information.
-Call 800-342-2507 or send a question to the website at hgic.umd.edu.
+Call 800-342-2507 or send a question from the website at hgic.umd.edu.

 Plant of the week